bollu/bollu.github.io/README.txt

 # Big list of quotes

+> “You cannot go on 'seeing through' things for ever.
+> The whole point of seeing through something is to see something through it.
+> It is good that the window should be transparent, because the street or garden beyond it is opaque.
+> How if you saw through the garden too?
+It is no use trying to 'see through' first principles.
+> If you see through everything, then everything is transparent.
+> But a wholly transparent world is an invisible world.
+> To 'see through' all things is the same as not to see.”

 > A simple theory of aesthetics:
 > If the best stuff from then is still better than good stuff from now, it's art
 > If the best stuff from then is worse than bad stuff from now, it's technology